wrightmat/dnd-eberron/characters/Thana Winslow.md

 ### Backstory

-Lived in Shae Mordai before it fell.
-Now lives in Dar Ulatesh (the largest city) in Rhiavhaar and does odd funeral jobs (including house calls to pick up bodies and such).
-No family in Sarlona, but might have had some in Aerenal.
+Thana lived in Shae Mordai before it fell.
+Now she lives in Dar Ulatesh (the largest city) in Rhiavhaar and does odd funeral jobs (including house calls to pick up bodies and such).
+She has no family in Sarlona, but might have had some in Aerenal.

-Finds the job posting on a job board.
-Then takes an odd job on a ship headed to Khorvaire.
+Thana found the posting about Morgrave University on a job board while on her rounds.
+Then she took an odd job on a ship headed to Khorvaire.